vipulnaik/diet-exercise-health/profile-information/physical-exercise/balance-exercise-cycle-with-history.md

 * [Standing on heels with eyes open](standing-on-heels-with-eyes-open-with-history.md) (about 2 minutes)

+* [Standing on one leg toes with eyes open](standing-on-one-leg-toes-with-eyes-open-with-history.md) (right leg then left leg, about 1 to 2 minutes total)

+* [Standing on one leg toes with eyes closed](standing-on-one-leg-toes-with-eyes-closed-with-history.md) (right leg then left leg, about 1 minute total)

 * [Dorsiflexion and plantar flexion exercises](dorsiflexion-and-plantar-flexion-exercises-with-history.md)
   (about 1 minute)

-* [Standing on one leg toes with eyes open](standing-on-one-leg-toes-with-eyes-open-with-history.md) (right leg thne left leg, about 1 to 2 minutes total)

 ### Occasional exercises